 Your new outdoor sauna needn’t be big.
 For two people, a space of 6’ x 6’ x 7’ is large enough for one bunk for lying down.
-If you intend on entertaining in your new outdoor sauna however, you’ll want to break ground in a larger area.
-With that said, there are a few key things to consider when choosing a location: easy accessibility to electricity, plumbing and heating.
-Now you could plan to have these vital utilities installed, but choosing a location with already running water and power will not only simplify your build, it will also expedite it!
+If you intend on entertaining in your new outdoor sauna, however, you’ll want to break ground in a larger area.
+With that said, there are a few key things to consider when choosing a location: easy accessibility to electricity, plumbing, and heating.
+Now you could plan to have these vital utilities installed, but choosing a location with already running water and power will not only simplify your build, but it will also expedite it!

 The sweet smell of cedar is synonymous with saunas, the reason being, aside from its aromatic properties, is this particular wood’s ability to endure in extreme humidity.
-White spruce is another outdoor sauna approved material, but may be more costly and not as widely.
+White spruce is another outdoor sauna-approved material, but maybe more costly and not as widely.
 Whatever you choose, do go for tongue and groove lumber for your inner sauna, it will eliminate the need for nails, which can get hot and be dangerous.

-Try Home Depot for your building supplies
+Try Home Depot for outdoor sauna building supplies